tdombui/besIMEI-mucho-react/README.md

-IMEIer is a single-page application for the Web that can be used to check the details and specifications of any mobile device or phone.
+IMEIer is a single-page application that can be used to check the details and specifications of any mobile device or phone.
 With this app the user can check the following:
   - BLOCKLIST status
   - Manufacturer
   - Make